Graduate Certificate in Sport and Exercise (Level 7)

 - Schools and colleges

-Graduates will be able to apply for postgraduate Sport and Exercise studies through AUT University.
+Graduates will be able to apply for postgraduate Sport and Exercise studies through Auckland University of Technology (AUT).

 - A bachelor’s degree